cpoohee/MLPluginTemplate/readme.md

 - Model size should be acceptable for plugin installation. ( <200MB )
 - CPU usage should also be acceptable.
 (10 instances running real time in a DAW at the same time)

+The end result should produce natural sounding audio which might only be subjectively judged.

 # Stretched Goal
 - provide a vocal personality for VC, and use it for background harmony.
 - auto generate harmony similar to Waves's Harmony plugin, with our vocal personality.

+# Our Method
+For ML datasets, usually we feed an input X and target Y for the model to learn (X->Y).

+However, our target Y is not an exact data since we need the model to generate a new voice.

+One way is to utilise existing pre-trained speaker encoder from https://github.com/mindslab-ai/voicefilter.
+This is where X -> speaker encoder -> S, where X is a waveform, S is a speaker embedding vector of 256.
+The speaker embedder was originally used to classify and identify 3549 speakers from libriSpeech and VoxCeleb1 dataset.
+Therefore, it can generate embeddings that contain latent variables representative of a speaker's voice.
+The AutoVC also used a pre-trained speaker encoder for their Voice conversion model.

+We investigated Real-time Voice Cloning (RTVC) encoder and Voice Filter's (VF) encoder.
+In our notebook `investigate_speaker_embedding_RTVC.ipynb` and `investigate_speaker_embedding_VF.ipynb`,
+we show that VF encoder is likely to be more performant using the t-SNE plot.

+Next we looked for a pre-trained AutoEncoder for generative audio.
+See our notebook `investigate_pre-trained_autoencoder.ipynb` ,`investigate_rave_autoencoder.ipynb`.
+Our brief inference in the notebook studying the sound generated from Rave's Auto Encoder and Archisound https://github.com/archinetai/archisound shows that using Archisound's
+`autoencoder1d-AT-v1 Reconstruction` model could sound better for our singing voice data.

+Studying further on the `autoencoder1d-AT-v1 Reconstruction` bottlenecks, we have findings shown in notebooks `reducing_bottleneck_of_AE(channels).ipynb` and `reducing_bottleneck_of_AE.ipynb`.
+It shows how much audio information is being represented in the latent z bottleneck vectors.

+TODO: write the final method of fusing the speaker embeddings (dvec) into latent z.

+Pseudo code
+- z' = LSTM(concat [dvec, z]) , or
+- z' = StyleAdaptiveLayerNorm(z, dvec)

+TODO: describe final loss function
+- MSE
+- Multi resolution STFT
+- Using speaker encoder's embedding, and do MSE on it.

+TODO: freezing method.
+- any drop out ?
+- Freeze encoder, decoder, train fuser z and dvec
+- unfreeze decoder,
+- vs unfreezed training of decoder and fuser.

 # ToDos
 - Create a simple JUCE plugin without AI as a start. (done)